Nalina655/Flam_assignment/README.md

-Explanation of Complete Process and Steps Followed
-1. Understanding the Problem

-The assignment provides a parametric curve with unknown parameters:
+Parametric Curve Fitting Assignment – Research and Development / AI Overview

+This project estimates unknown parameters in a given parametric curve using optimization techniques.
+The curve is defined as:

 𝑥
 =